-We had a 5kW solar power system installed in 2014 and it supplies almost 90% of our needs in summer as we work from our home studio and use the energy during the day.
-The balance of our power is sourced from GreenPower, so supports the increased use of renewables in Australia.
+A 5kW solar power system was installed in 2014 at our home studio which supplies almost 90% of our needs in summer, as we use the energy produced throughout the day.
+The remaining power we use is sourced from GreenPower, so supports the increasing uptake of renewables in Australia.

 REDUCE, REUSE, RECYCLE

 Options to source recycled or biodegradable materials are chosen for every part of the day to day running of our business.
 This extends from using recycled paper and biodegradable options for all packaging, to the composting of all organic waste on site.
 While the technology for the recycling of textile waste is emerging in Australia, we repurpose ends of rolls for Sarah's 'Archive project' and incorporate the clever use of patches and pockets with off-cuts from the cutting table.

 Polyester and nylon in all its forms are basically plastic and shed microfibres into waterways every time they are washed.
 We never use synthetic textiles for this reason, as well as the fact they are non-renewable.